-Unrelated to the study by \textcite{ahlstrom-vij_self-resolving_2020}, \textcite{slamka_secondgeneration_2012} also ran an experiment to investigate prediction markets that do not resolve based on outcomes. \textcite{slamka_secondgeneration_2012} compare three different proposed designs: A market that terminates randomly, a market that terminates at a fixed date and a market whose assets value is the volume-weighted average market price across time.
-In the case of the self-terminating markets, the fundamental asset value is the closing price.
-The authors run a experiment with an additional control group that plays on a regular prediction market.
-Therefore, the study design is similar to the one by \textcite{ahlstrom-vij_self-resolving_2020}, but with two additional treatments.
-However, the total sample size is much lower (N=78), leading to small treatment groups.
-The result is that all treatments, i.e. self-resolving markets, perform slightly worse than the regular market.
-The authors recognize that self-resolving markets still may have great value for IEWV since the predictive accuracy of the regular prediction market is only slightly better.
-Since prediction markets are widely recognized to be one of the best ways of producing accurate forecasts (\cite{kenneth_j_arrow_promise_2008}) both the study by \textcite{ahlstrom-vij_self-resolving_2020} and \textcite{slamka_secondgeneration_2012} set a high bar for their self-resolving prediction markets (see also section \ref{sec: Benchmarking mechanisms}).
+\textcite{slamka_secondgeneration_2012} also conducted an experiment to investigate prediction markets that do not resolve based on outcomes. \textcite{slamka_secondgeneration_2012} compare three different proposed designs: A market that self-resolves randomly in time, a market that self-resolves at a fixed date, and a market whose asset's value is the volume-weighted average market price across time.
+In the case of the first two markets, the fundamental asset value is the closing price.
+The authors run an experiment with an additional control group that trades on a regular prediction market.
+The study design is similar to the one by \textcite{ahlstrom-vij_self-resolving_2020}, but with two additional treatments.
+However, the total sample size is much smaller (N=78), leading to small treatment groups.
+The result is that all treatments, i.e. self-resolving markets, performed slightly worse than the regular market.
+Since prediction markets are widely recognized to be one of the most effective methods of eliciting accurate beliefs from a crowd \parencite{arrow_promise_2008}, both the study by \textcite{ahlstrom-vij_self-resolving_2020} and \textcite{slamka_secondgeneration_2012} set a high bar for their self-resolving prediction markets (see also section \ref{sec: Benchmarking mechanisms}).
 Worrisome for this study is not the difference in predictive accuracy between treatment and control, but the absolute error displayed by all groups.
-All three treatment groups performed no better than chance on binary questions.\footnote{The reported t-value implies a 36\% chance of achieving a more accurate forecast than the \textit{regular} prediction market provided via adopting random guessing.} It is highly questionable whether subjects actually had insight at all into the outcomes of binary questions.
+All three treatment groups performed no better than chance on binary questions.\footnote{The reported t-value implies a 36\% chance of achieving a more accurate forecast than the \textit{regular} prediction market provided by adopting random guessing as a strategy.} It is highly questionable whether respondents actually had insight at all into the outcomes of binary questions.
 This greatly dilutes the result that otherwise would have been largely favorable regarding the application of self-resolving prediction markets.